Life without the possibility of parole is a sentencing option available and used all over the world in the cases some

-Most murders committed by offenders of any age in the United States for any age offender do NOT result in a life sentence.
+Most murders committed by offenders of any age in the United States do NOT result in life-without-parole sentences.
 NOVJM believes that the widest range of sentencing options need to be available in every state and jurisdiction so that individual crimes, each with unique circumstances, can be evaluated by the expert decision-makers in the criminal justice system and offenders can be sentenced appropriately for their culpability, crime, and danger to the public.

 Despite repeated public claims to the contrary, the USA is not the only nation that sentences some teens to life in prison for extremely violent crimes.
-More than a dozen nations allow life sentences for serious teen offenses, and many nations are far worse in their treatment of juveniles.
-Some nations allow the selling of children into slavery, the sex trade, forced marriage or hard labor.
+More than a dozen nations allow life sentences for serious offenses committed by teens, and many nations treat juveniles in far worse ways.
+Some nations allow children and teenagers to be sold into slavery, the sex trade, forced marriage, or hard labor.
 Several nations allow the torture of juveniles.
-Europe’s average sentences for teen crime in general is longer than average sentences for juveniles in the United States.
+Europe’s average sentences for juvenile criminals in general is longer than the average sentences for juvenile criminals in the United States.
 And the U.S. Supreme Court abolished juvenile executions in 2005, which several nations still allow.